puppetlabs/puppet-specifications/language/types_values_variables.md

 Represents a sequence of Unicode characters up to a maximum length of 2^31-1 (the maximum non negative 32 bit value).

 The `String` type represents all strings.
-Abstract subtypes of String (`Enum`, `Pattern`) describes subsets matching an enumeration of strings, or those that match a pattern.
+Abstract subtypes of String (`Enum`, `Pattern`) describes subsets matching an enumeration of strings, or those that match an enumeration of patterns
+(regular expressions).

 A `String` can be parameterized with a size constraint.
 One or two parameters can be used.
 When one parameter is used, it is either an integer value describing the minimum number of